 The Santa Claus Parade

 The holiday season in Toronto kicks off each year with the Santa Claus Parade.
-The parade is a 111 year old tradition in Toronto and is the longest running children’s parade in the world.
+The parade has been a tradition in Toronto for well over 100 years and is the longest running children’s parade in the world.
 Animated floats, marching bands, celebrity clowns, costumed participants, and of course, Jolly Old St. Nicholas, make their way through the streets of downtown Toronto past cheering crowds.
 Thousands of Torontonians line the streets to watch the parade each year and the event is also televised for viewers who can’t make it out in person.

 Tree Lighting Ceremonies